This post may contain affiliate links. Click here to see what that means.

 Update ~ the Giveaway has Ended

 The winner was chosen with a random number generator on 4/15/2016.
 Congratulations to May!
 If you didn’t win, don’t despair.
-You can purchase your own copy of the ebook as well as the amber glasses I’m modeling in the photo below.
+You can purchase your own copy of the ebook as well as the amber glasses I’m modeling in the photo above.

 Disclaimer: I was given a review copy of the e-book as well as a copy to give away, with no obligation.
 I’m 100% honest in my opinions.
 If I didn’t love it, I wouldn’t have written the review, nor hosted the giveaway.
 I’m putting my money where my mouth is by donating the amber glasses prize myself, and shipping them anywhere in the world the winner lives!